-Appendix 1: how the hospital informs patients about their eligibility Charity Care policy (IRS Schedule H, Part V, question 3)
+- a.
+Appendix 1: how the hospital informs patients about their eligibility Charity Care policy (IRS Schedule H, Part V, question 3) - i.

-i.
 Posting in facilities

-Franklin Square's Charity Care Policy, including a description of the applicable communities it serves, is posted in each major patient registration area and in any other areas required by applicable regulations, and will communicate the information to patients as required by this policy and applicable regulations and will make a copy of the policy available to all patients.
+Franklin Square's Charity Care Policy, including a description of the applicable communities it serves, is posted in each major patient registration area and in any other areas required by applicable regulations.
+Franklin Square communicates the information to patients as required by this policy and applicable regulations and makes copies of the policy available to all patients.

 - ii.
 Provision of copy during intake process - iii.
 Provision of copy during discharge process - iv.
 Inclusion with bills - v.
-Discussion with patients and assistance with application
+Discussion with patients and assistance with application patients who reside within the communities we serve in one or more of the following ways:

 In meeting its commitments, MedStar Health's facilities will work with their uninsured patients to gain an understanding of each patient's financial resources prior to admission (for scheduled services) or prior to billing (for emergency services).
-Based on this information and patient eligibility, MedStar Health's facilities will assist uninsured patients who reside within the communities we serve in one or more of the following ways:
+Based on this information and patient eligibility, MedStar Health's facilities will assist uninsured